ZeroInfinite/fta-devops/mobile-devops/articles/appcenter.md

     * Automatically increment version code: Enable this switch
     * Sign builds: Enable this switch
     * Keystore file: Upload the keystore you created earlier and fill in the required parameters
+    * Keystore alias: If you followed the steps above exactly and copy / pasted the keytool generation command exactly, the keystore alias here will be *android*.

     ![Screenshot](media/appcenter/ac-8.png)